Quit Smoking – Stories of Hope

 Once I quit smoking, my skin improved, I could breathe easier and I felt healthier.
 But I started smoking again after chilling with a friend who was smoking.
 I began smoking regularly, but then my throat began to get sore.
 Now I’ve cut down to smoking three cigarettes a week.
 But I want to stop and I know I can.
 By hanging around fewer smokers and continuing to go to church, I’ll get there soon!

 Time to Quit

-- CANSA’s eKick Butt programme is a unique online smoking cessation programme.
+- CANSA’s eKick Butt programme is a unique online support programme to help you quit smoking.
 Through a series of emails, surveys and downloads, we will guide you and mentor you as you quit smoking and non-smoking becomes a lifelong habit, not merely the time interval between two cigarettes.
 This programme supplies a series of handy tools – tried and tested – to help you quit for good.
 Click here to read more and join for free…

 - CANSA’s partner Allen Carr’s Easyway South Africa is rising to the occasion in these challenging times.
 Their commitment to helping clients achieve their goal of finding freedom from the smoking trap is inspiring.
 The Allen Carr Easyway seminar programme is now available live through video webinar, helping smokers quit from the comfort of their own home.
 Any questions may be directed to 0861100200 or via www.allencarr.co.za

 - Call the National Council Against Smoking QUIT Line: 011 720 3145

 - Find additional support resources to help you quit for good here…